 Individual therapy offers the opportunity to work through concerns about your anxiety in a more intimate setting.
 By working closely with a therapist you will learn to cope with your daily anxiety and become aware of what may trigger the anxiety.

-Group therapy is an essential part of the treatment process because it allows you to connect with others who are having anxiety problems of their own.
+Group therapy is an essential part of the treatment process at our center because it allows you to connect with others who are having anxiety problems of their own.
 Together you can work on coping strategies and identify potential anxiety triggers.
 Working closely with others helps you re-learn how to interact with other individuals while gaining support at the same time.
 Blue Ridge offers process and psycho-educational groups centered on a variety of topics.

 We also provide additional non-traditional methods to assist with your recovery.
 These include: